You’ve carefully crafted your blog post. You finally hit “publish,” and what happens?

 - Organic Click-Through Rate.

 The question is, how do you optimize your content to increase dwell time?
-Below some of the strategies, you can use to improve user experience and keep visitors longer on your web pages.
+Below are some of the strategies, you can use to improve user experience and keep visitors longer on your web pages.

 Use Shorter Intros